amcquistan/aws-vpc-endpoints-with-cdk/README.md

-# Welcome to your CDK TypeScript project!
+# AWS VPC Endpoints with AWS CDK

-This is a blank project for TypeScript development with CDK.
+TypeScript CDK app used for Blog Post [Exploring AWS VPC Endpoints by Examples with AWS CDK](https://thecodinginterface.com/blog/aws-vpc-endpoints-with-cdk/) featured on thecodinginterface.com

 The `cdk.json` file tells the CDK Toolkit how to execute your app.